renofizaldy/google-analytics-library-codeigniter/README.md

 1. Copy `Google_analytics.php` file into your `/application/libraries/` directory

-2. Copy content of Google-PHP-API-Client into your `/application/third_party/` directory
+2. Copy directory from Google-PHP-API-Client into `/application/third_party/`, and rename it to `google-api`

 ### Usage on Controller